nxp-imx/meta-nxp-connectivity/README.md

     $ sudo tmp/deploy/sdk/fsl-imx-xwayland-glibc-x86_64-imx-image-multimedia-armv8a-imx8mmevk-toolchain-5.15-kirkstone.sh
     #For i.MX6ULL EVK
     $ sudo tmp/deploy/sdk/fsl-imx-xwayland-glibc-x86_64-imx-image-multimedia-cortexa7t2hf-neon-imx6ullevk-toolchain-5.15-kirkstone.sh
+    #For i.MX93 EVK
+    $ sudo tmp/deploy/sdk/fsl-imx-xwayland-glibc-x86_64-imx-image-multimedia-armv8a-imx93evk-toolchain-5.15-kirkstone.sh

-The default target directory for SDK will be prompted during SDK installation, as shown below，enter a new target directory while the path \${/opt/fsl-imx-xwayland/} is required .
+The default target directory for SDK will be prompted during SDK installation, as shown below，enter a new target directory while the path \${/opt/fsl-imx-xwayland/} is required.
-___If you need build SDK both for i.MX8M Mini EVK and i.MX6ULL EVK on a host machine, it is necessary to distinguish the paths.
-As a reference, you can use /opt/fsl-imx-xwayland/5.15-kirkstone-imx8mm for i.MX8M Mini EVK SDK and /opt/fsl-imx-xwayland/5.15-kirkstone-imx6ull for i.MX6ULL EVK.___
+___If you need build SDK both for i.MX8M Mini EVK, i.MX6ULL EVK and i.MX93 EVK on a host machine, it is necessary to distinguish the paths.
+As a reference, you can use /opt/fsl-imx-xwayland/5.15-kirkstone-imx8mm for i.MX8M Mini EVK SDK, /opt/fsl-imx-xwayland/5.15-kirkstone-imx6ull for i.MX6ULL EVK and /opt/fsl-imx-xwayland/5.15-kirkstone-imx93 for i.MX93 EVK.___

     NXP i.MX Release Distro SDK installer version 5.15-kirkstone
     ============================================================